• Europes biggest bike selection

 Cleaning questions

-How to clean rusty bike parts?
+How do you clean rusty bike parts?

 Rust can be challenging to deal with.
 One of the best solutions is to use vinegar and scrunched-up tin foil to scrape it off.
 It works well, but you must clean the bike after protecting the area.

-How to clean metal bike parts?
+How do you clean metal bike parts?

-How to clean old bike parts?
+How do I clean old bike parts?

-How to clean chrome bike parts?
+How do I clean chrome bike parts?

 Where can I find the best bike components?